Brans-Dicke Theory and primordial black holes in Early Matter-Dominated Era: PBH evaporation

-Again in our study of PBH evaporation, we consider two possibilities.
-In scenario A, $G$ has the same value everywhere at a given time, so that PBH evaporation is always determined by its current value.
-In scenario B, the local value of $G$ within the black hole is preserved implying gravitational memory so that the evaporation is determined by the value of $G$ when the PBH is formed.
+PBH formation and evaporation could be greatly modified in variable-$G$ cosmologies, since many of their properties (eg. their radius and Hawking temperature) depend explicitly on $G$.
+However, the nature of the modification depends upon the extent to which a PBH preserves the value of $G$ at its formation epoch rather than following the background cosmological value.
+Barrow \cite{jdb} first drew attention to this problem and introduced two possibilities : `` scenario A'' where $G$ has the same value everywhere at a given time, so that PBH evaporation is always determined by its current value ; ``scenario B'' where the local value of $G$ within the black hole is preserved implying gravitational memory so that the evaporation is determined by the value of $G$ when the PBH is formed.
+Here, in our study of PBH evaporation, we consider the above two cases.